lucalves/lucalves/README.md

 ## About me

 I am a Software Engineer, graduated from Estácio University (AL) and currently live in Brazil.
-I am a passionate student who is always willing to learn and to work through the use of technologies.
+I am a passionate student who is always willing to learn and to work through the use of technology.
 I really love the power that technology has in solving real-life problems.

 I also usually learn and guide people who are just starting out in the programming world.
-I am currently working for web and mobile development.
+I am currently working on web and mobile development.
 I joined GitHub 6 years ago and since then I have become passionate about open source and versioning.

 ## Some personal things about me